 In light of these principles, individuals may have witnesses for the Appeals Board to interview.
-If counsel is requested, the attorney's purpose is to guarantee rights of due process.
-Should the student plan to have an attorney present, the institution must be informed in adequate time prior to the scheduled events.
+In addition, if Navarro College utilizes an attorney to present the case, the student shall have similar right to utilize an attorney.
+Representation by legal counsel is not required, but may be permitted according to Navarro College policy.
+If counsel is requested, the attorney's purpose is to serve as an adviser to the student.
+Should the student plan to have an attorney present, the institution must be informed no less than 24 hours prior to the appeal hearing.